mindaugasbarysas/bashwithnails/docs/man.md

     exit 256
 fi

-bootstrap_load_module demo/app
+bootstrap::load_module demo/app

 # run.
 demo::run 'HELLO, WORLD'
 ```

 Let's see what's happening here: first we find out where we are, then we load bootstrap.
-When bootstrap is ready, we load our module `demo/app` (which has namespace `demo`) with `bootstrap_load_module demo/app` and call our modules' `run` function with parameter `'HELLO, WORLD'`.
+When bootstrap is ready, we load our module `demo/app` (which has namespace `demo`) with `bootstrap::load_module demo/app` and call our modules' `run` function with parameter `'HELLO, WORLD'`.
 Easy as 1, 2, 3!

 ## Features